HandBrake/HandBrake-docs/source/docs/en/latest/help/community-support.markdown

 Activity logs explain a lot and are **required** for all support requests.
 More information about [Activity Logs](../help/activity-log.html).

+If you think you have a simple question for which an activity log is not **required**, please read [Why are Activity Logs required for support?](../help/why-activity-log.html).

 ## Community Forums

 The [HandBrake Community Forums](https://forum.handbrake.fr/) are available 24/7.
 Whether you have a support request or simply want to connect with other HandBrake users, this is the place.
 Registration is free.
 Please read and abide by our [Community Rules](https://forum.handbrake.fr/viewtopic.php?f=6&t=6702).